RaphielGang/Telegram-Paperplane/README.md

 - Download/Clone it in your linux PC, then follow instructions on Running on linux(below), this will generate a session_name.session file, which is needed to run your bot, push this file to your git.

-- Connect your git to heroku.
+- Push it with the heroku cli

-- Add API_KEY and API_HASH in CONFIG VARS.
+- Add API_KEY, API_HASH and LOGGER in CONFIG VARS.

 - Deploy.